-I) Any student enrolled in an academic degree- or certificate-granting program or taking a course(s) at

-- II) Discrimination: Any person who believes that he or she is a victim of discrimination either individually or as a member of the class as defined by the university's equal opportunity and affirmative action policy of the University of North Dakota Code of Student Life, may initiate the grievance procedures as outlined in the UND .
-When a person brings a grievance in which discrimination is alleged along with an academic grievance, the discrimination complaint may be dealt with simultaneously. - III) Student Responsibility: In all circumstances, it is the responsibility of each student of the Department of Nutrition & Dietetics to abide by the policies and procedures of the University of North Dakota as well as those described in the appropriate college and program. - IV) Timing: All grievances must be initiated by the student within 30 calendar days after notification of the grade or decision the student wishes to grieve.
-A failure of the students to access a grade does not extend this time frame.
+- I. Any student enrolled in an academic degree- or certificate-granting program or taking a course(s) at the UND Department of Nutrition and Dietetics (N&D) shall be provided the opportunity to seek redress on decisions made concerning the student's academic performance and/or professional behavior or on decisions made on the basis of any policies or procedures but by the student to be unfair by initiating an academic grievance. - II.
+Discrimination: Any person who believes that he or she is a victim of discrimination either individually or as a member of the class as defined by the university's equal opportunity and affirmative action policy of the University of North Dakota Code of Student Life, may initiate the grievance procedures as outlined in the UND Code of Student Life.
+When a person brings a grievance in which discrimination is alleged along with an academic grievance, the discrimination complaint may be dealt with simultaneously.
+Student Responsibility: In all circumstances, it is the responsibility of each student of the Department of Nutrition & Dietetics to abide by the policies and procedures of the University of North Dakota as well as those described in the appropriate college and program. - III.
+Timing: All grievances must be initiated by the student within 30 calendar days after notification of the grade or decision the student wishes to grieve.
+The students fail to access a grade does not extend this time frame.
 Each step of the grievance process must be initiated by the student within 30 calendar days of the completion of the previous step; response time by the student at each step shall be 30 calendar days unless otherwise stated.
 After student initiation of each step in the grievance process, the N&D response will begin within 10 calendar days of the receipt of the grievance.